Hayden Homes Amphitheater

 Opened in 2002, the venue accommodates approximately 8,000 people for concerts and other events in a casual outdoor setting.
 On the west bank of the Deschutes River, it sits at an elevation of 3600 ft above sea level.

 Overview

 The venue was built in 2001 and opened the next year as the Les Schwab Amphitheater, after the Central Oregon businessman who founded the tire retail chain also carrying his name.

-Artists that have performed at the amphitheater include Coldplay, Willie Nelson, the Beach Boys, Crosby, Stills & Nash, Jack Johnson, the Pixies, ZZ Top, Paul Simon, AFI, The Flaming Lips, Fiona Apple, Wilco, Beck, Bob Dylan, The Shins, Tenacious D, the Dave Matthews Band, Phish, Portugal.
-The Man, John Legend, My Morning Jacket, 311, Khruangbin, the Chicks, Norah Jones, "Weird Al" Yankovic, and Jim Gaffigan.
+Artists that have performed at the amphitheater include Coldplay, Willie Nelson, the Beach Boys, the Pixies, Crosby, Stills & Nash, Jack Johnson, Fiona Apple, ZZ Top, Paul Simon, AFI, The Flaming Lips, Wilco, Beck, Bob Dylan, The Shins, Tenacious D, Ringo Starr, the Dave Matthews Band, Phish, Portugal.
+The Man, John Legend, My Morning Jacket, 311, Khruangbin, the Chicks, Norah Jones, Indigo Girls, Tears for Fears, LCD Soundsystem, Tegan and Sara, Vampire Weekend, Primus, Spoon, St. Vincent, "Weird Al" Yankovic, and Jim Gaffigan.
 The venue has also hosted events such as Bend Brewfest.

 The venue was one of four finalists selected in the 2016 Sunset Magazine Awards in the "Best Outdoor Music Venue" category, which honors a Western theater, amphitheater or other outdoor concert site for constantly delighting music lovers.